Top 5 Greatest Movies Adapted From Graphic Novels

 “300” is still an incredibly well made and effective adaptation of the source material.
 The blood-soaked and fight-laden panels from the novel are right there to see on the screen with Snyder delivering some incredibly striking and visceral battle scenes.
 It’s excessive and entirely style over substance, but perhaps it just needs to be viewed as what it is, a deliriously over the top and brainless action fantasy take on an ancient legend, and not something be read into too deeply.

 You have read this article Alan Moore / Comics / Movies / Nerd Alert / Reviews / Watchmen with the title Top 5 Greatest Movies Adapted From Graphic Novels.
-You can bookmark this page URL http://ksalsafadinho2009.blogspot.com/2012/11/top-5-greatest-movies-adapted-from.html.
+You can bookmark this page URL https://ksalsafadinho2009.blogspot.com/2012/11/top-5-greatest-movies-adapted-from.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...